Ella-Hoeppner/Pidgin/README.md

 # to-do

 VM stuff:
-* bools
-* symbols (secretly just u32s!! the compiler will keep track of which symbols match to which u32s)
-* environment
 * lists (secretly vectors, but I'm gunna call them lists to make Lisp people mad >:D)
   * need to decide which persistent vector lib to use
     * maybe make my own??
 The structure of RRB vectors feels overly restrictive, wanna try out some ideas of my own here